District Projects

 September 28th, 2023 Community Meeting Recording

-The District has been awarded over $1.4M in grant funding as of August, 2024.
+The District has been awarded almost $2.5M in grant funding as of April, 2026.
 These funds are dedicated to the planning and implementation of fuels management projects as summarized below:

 Project Grantor Date Awarded Funding